oclint/oclint-docs/devel/compiletest.rst

     ./testCore.sh clean

 In addition to the test results, code coverage report can be found in ``oclint/build/oclint-core-test/coveragereport`` folder.
-You can read the report by opening ``index.html`` with your browser.
+Please read the report by opening ``index.html`` with your browser.

 Testing Metrics Module
 ^^^^^^^^^^^^^^^^^^^^^^